 The District of West Vancouver has adopted a Long Term Financial Plan (LTFP), for resiliency, to provide high levels of services and to manage its assets in the best possible way.
 Many of the pieces for a successful LTFP were already in place and in 2016 asset management was addressed.

-In this year's budget, the District is proposing to further build the asset reserve while continuing to provide you with municipal services of the highest quality.
+In this year's budget, the District is building the asset reserve while continuing to provide you with municipal services of the highest quality.
 More Information

 The District's Annual Reports for the years 2005 through 2014 were awarded the Government Finance Officers Association of the United States and Canada (GFOA) Canadian Award for Financial Reporting.
 More Information

 The Financial Information Act regulations require all local governments, to make available to members of the public certain detailed financial schedules in addition to the regular year end financial statements of the District.
 More Information

 The District has significant ongoing surplus and reserve balances (during tax due date, for example).
 These funds are invested within the restrictions of the Community Charter and the District’s Investment Policy to earn a return for the District.
 More Information

 The twenty-year projections show that, in the General Fund, the District has an infrastructure gap in the long-term forecast due to insufficiently dedicated reserves for replacement of capital assets.
 More Information